Using Subculture to Design Original Sci-Fi Characters

 When I use a mind map, I can see the whole project, which helps me find ideas to combine.

 For example, if I'm designing a sci-fi character who is introverted and also an assassin, I write those traits in different branches.
 Then I start seeing connections.
-I might give them a hoodie and a mask; the hoodie makes them feel safe, and the mask helps hide their identity.
+I might give them a hoodie and a mask; the hoodie makes them feel safe (for their introvert personality), and the mask helps hide their identity.
 It matches both who they are and what they do.
 This makes it feel like they’ve evolved to wear these over the course of their life, that’s what I like to design, someone who could actually exist.

 Reference for Sci-Fi Character Design